 Usually, hackers hack for monetary gain.
 However, there are less apparent reasons lurking beneath the surface.
 But knowledge of technology is not enough to be a successful hacker.
 You also need to know how to monetize your hacking skills without getting caught.
 It would help if you had a hacking motivation.
 But why would a talented person with extensive knowledge of information technology and financial channels take the risk of hacking?
 What are the reasons?
 We’re about to find out.

 Why do hackers do what they do?

 This is perhaps the most obvious motivation for a hacker.
 Money has always been the main driver for different crimes, and cybercrimes are no exception.
 The 2020 Data Breach Investigation Report (DBIR) states that 86% of the data breaches analyzed were financially motivated.
-Hackers who profit financially by hacking others usually fall into black hat hackers category.
+Hackers who profit financially by hacking others usually fall into the black hat hacker category.
 However, they can also make money legally.
 Therefore, they are called white hat hackers (ethical hackers).
 We will talk about them closer to the end of the article.